 - Consult – We discuss the HVAC needs of the home, as well as the comfort, energy savings, and system lifespan with the homeowner.

 - Permits – We pull all necessary permits.
-Without the proper permits, your system can not be inspected by the county.
+Without the proper permits, your system cannot be inspected by the county.
 Also, in case of an electrical or system fire, insurance companies won’t cover any possible damages to your home.
-And usually system manufacturers will not warranty an unpermitted installation.
+And usually system manufacturers will not warranty an unpermitted furnace installation.

 - Removal – We remove your old furnace (if there is one) and recycle the unit for parts.

-- Install – We install the new system per the manufacturers specifications.
+- Furnace Installation – We install the new system per the manufacturers specification’s.
 No cutting corners, skipping valuable tests, or trying to skimp on materials like nitrogen or solder.
 This is very important – if the system is not installed properly, it will leak repeatedly and suffer serious problems.

-- Test: We examine the system’s gas pipes, wiring, check and set gas pressure, and then verify the air flow.
+- Test – We examine the system’s gas pipes and wiring, check and set gas pressure, and then verify the airflow.

 - Inspection – Once approved by the inspector, we fire on the system and do our last test and calibrations.

 Our Customers Love Us